hs2041/Raytracing/README.md

 # Raytracing
 Basic ray tracing is performed on a number of shapes such as cuboids, spheres and cylinders.
-The algorithm takes into account reflection, refraction and light diffusion.
+The algorithm takes into account reflection, refraction, shadows and light diffusion.

 It is a basic implementation which takes a lot of time to run but the code is quite simple to comprehend.
 You can also find some sample images attached.